 No, my dad was never my friend but, for every second of my life, he was my dad.
 And he was always the best one he could be.
 He gave me lots of things, so many more than he or I ever realized, to be honest.
 However, they were hard to define, recognize, and appreciate.
 At least they were until I started thinking of them as things my father taught me, rather than things he had given me.
 Several years ago, I shared these thoughts online in the form of a list to honor my dad for Father’s Day.
 It quickly became an annual tradition and today is, without a doubt, the most popular thing I put on the internet every year.

-Last Halloween I lost my dad and this Father’s Day will be my first without a father of my own.
+I lost my dad on Halloween in 2021 and this Father’s Day will be my second without a father of my own.
 In honor of his memory, and in tribute to all of you out there wearing the dad pants as best you can, this year I would like to share my list with you.
 Dad always knew that we’re all just people raising people.
 It doesn’t matter if you share blood, name, or a home – you are family if you share love.
 Whether you made them or not, I promise you’re making them better.
 Keep it up!
 It’s worth it.

 Things My Dad Taught Me